ANGELUSD11/TDMBOT/README.md

 ```
 >help: View all commands and general information about the bot
->ia(prompt): Ask any question or interact with Google’s Gemini 1.5 flash model
+>ia(prompt): Ask any question or interact with Google’s Gemini 1.5 flash model you can attach images
 >wiki(query): Search for a Wikipedia article
 >img(query): Search for images on Google
 >yt(query): Search for YouTube videos